vrnvu/go-sql/README.md

 For avg and median:
 - Depends on metrics design
 - avg = (avg * count * newDuration) / (count + 1)
-    - Confirm if this math *always*
+    - Confirm if this math *always* works
 - median, depends on our aggregation approach and what % of error is acceptable
     - T-digest algorithm
     - P^2 algorithm

-What we can notice this can be fully implemented and tested as a separete module and injected to our worker pool later.
+What we can notice this can be fully implemented and tested as a separate module and injected to our worker pool later.

 ------